jindeveloper/Web-App-Sprout-Pet-Project/README.md

 Anyone can restore the database.
 Please look at the database folder and see the .bak file and SQL scripts.
 These are provided for anyone to restore the database on their local machine.
+### User Credentials (To log in to the system)

+Email: jin.necesario@uap.asia

+Password: p@ssw0rd123Jin

+*Note: These credentials are automatically registered when the application starts.
+Please check the SeeData.cs*